pireactor/main-site/public/assets/content/en/content.md

   title: How We Work,
   list: [
     {

-      title: Planning,
+             title: Plan,
-      desc: "Our team examines your requirements and expectations, takes account of your needs and creates a preliminary plan.",
+      desc: "We examine your requirements and expectations, take account of your needs and create a preliminary plan.",
       class: Planning

     },
     {
-      title: Designing,
+title: Design,
-      desc: "Everything from an efficient framework to an easy-to-use interface is drawn up, examined, evaluated and approved during the design phase.",
+      desc: "We draw up everything from the framework to an user-friendly interface for you to examine, evaluate and approve.",
         class: Designing
     },
     {
-      title: Defining,
+                 title: Measure Twice,
-      desc: "We run due diligence checks, we have you approve features, we agree on timelines, run feasibility tests and finalize the design.",
+      desc: "We run due diligence checks and feasibility tests, agree on timelines and finalize the design.",
         class: Defining
     },
     {
-      title: Testing,
-      desc: "We apply all kinds of tests to both check the function of the software and test its security.
-We follow test-driven development.",
-        class: Testing
-    },
-    {
-      title: Building,
+      title: Build,
       desc: "Our developpers, graphic designers and development management team get hard to work ensuring that your software is as efficient as possible.",
         class: Building
     },
     {

+      title: Test,
+      desc: "We follow test driven development and ensure the function of the software and its security.",
+        class: Testing
+    },
+    {
-      title: Deployment,
+      title: Deploy,
-      desc: "With your approval, the software is deployed to the needed environment.
-        All rights to the custom solution are transferred to you.",
+      desc: "With your approval, we deploy the software to the staging environment and transfer all rights to the custom solution to you.",
       class: Deployment
     },
     {
-      title: Maintenance,
+      title: Maintain,
-      desc: "We ensure all maintenance can be done easily by your own staff, but we also offer ongoing maintenance for highly complex and/or larger projects.",
+      desc: "We document throroughly with best practices so your staff can do all maintenance, but we also offer ongoing maintenance for highly complex and/or larger projects.",
       class: Maintenance
     }